arhat-dev/dukkha-presets/tools/editorconfig-checker/README.md

     config: ".ecrc"

     #
-    # following variables are only available in ctr.yml
+    # following variables are only available in ctr.tmpl
     #

     # workdir in container when running editorconfig-checker